-I’s hard to spot those moments in our therapy sessions when we might what to think about using a cognitive interweave.
+It’s hard to spot those moments in our therapy sessions when we might use a cognitive interweave in EMDR.
 These are used to help our clients move on with their processing.
 So in this blog we think about when to use interweaves and why we might use them.
 Read on if that’s the info that you are looking for.

 Firstly, let’s remind ourselves what an interweave is.